If you’re looking to give a dog a forever home, a pet shelter is a great option!

 How Dog Shelters Work

 Lost dogs – or dogs unwanted by their previous owners – are dropped off at shelters where they are housed, fed, and cared for by shelter staff or volunteers.
-Unlike puppy mills which strive to make money, animal shelters are nonprofit organizations.
+Unlike puppy mills that strive to make money, animal shelters are nonprofit organizations.
 All adoption fees and donations go to feeding, sheltering, and finding homes for more dogs.

 How to Adopt From a Shelter